 Take for example, BT.
 Many of their business customers had packages that included multiple services.
 These services were often used by hundreds, if not thousands of employees.
 BT not only wanted to provide all these different services, but ensure their customers had a simple way to analyze their billing data.

 By deploying a customer portal built on AI analytics, BT’s customers could easily search their own data and quickly find insights on everything from high usage users to services with little usage.
 Armed with this data, the customers could then customize their packages to get exactly what they want.

 And when your customers are happy, everyone’s happy.

 In their efforts to transform, many companies have invested heavily in digitizing their supply chain.
 Not only does this enable them to react more quickly to changes in the market, they can keep up with shifting customer demands.
 Yet, with thousands of products, generating enough reports to keep tabs on each item, and all the various components that go into it, is practically impossible.

 This was the case for one of our clients in the apparel manufacturing space.
-They needed to understand which items in their inventory were performing well so they could capitalize on the opportunity, seize revenue, and satisfy customers.
+They needed to understand which items in their inventory were performing well so they could capitalize on the opportunity, seize revenue, satisfy customers, and reduce customer churn.
 With so many products, and even more questions about the performance of each of these products, striking while the iron was hot was a little tricky.

-The solution was bringing all of their data from across the business together, and then use AI to parse through all of it to find the opportunities that would otherwise have gone unnoticed.
-AI enabled them to quickly identify where there was an untapped or new opportunity, and then leverage their investments in digitizing their supply chain to act on that insight quickly.
+The solution was bringing all of their data from across the business together, and then use AI to parse through all of it to find the opportunities that would otherwise have gone unnoticed in their manufacturing analytics.
+AI enabled them to quickly identify where there was an untapped or new opportunity, optimize inventory, and then leverage their investments in digitizing their supply chain to act on that insight quickly.